Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 Staying on the same column of Table~\ref{masscary} than in the previous example, we have the pair combining action and energy.
 The part of physics where a constant action is most dramatically felt is quantum mechanics, where the action is the Planck constant $\hbar$.
 Using this value, we can rearrange Eq.~\ref{HE} to express the energy from the Planck constant and the inverse of the time, which is usually written as a frequency, $E=\hbar \omega$.
 This equation started the whole quantum revolution, it is the Planck relation, which gives the energy of a photon of frequency $\omega$, or the frequency from the energy.
 This is the formula behind Einstein's Nobel prize on the photoelectric effect~\cite{Einstein1905}.
 With this relationship, Einstein calculated the frequency of a photon required to eject an electron from a metallic target.
 For instance, if the target is made of Zinc, the binding energy of an electron is around $E\simeq 9$~electronvolts, so $E\simeq 10^{-18}$~J. Thus, according to Eq.~\ref{HE} the frequency of light above which electrons can be extracted is around $10^{16}$~Hz, corresponding to ultraviolet light.

-In the special case where the energy is the thermal energy ($E=k_B\Theta$), the time $\tau=\hbar/k_B\Theta$ is called the `Debye time'~\cite{Kittel2005}.
-At room temperature, the Debye time is around twenty femtoseconds.
+In the special case where the energy is the thermal energy ($E=k_B\Theta$), the time $\tau=\hbar/k_B\Theta$ is called the `Debye time'~\cite{Kittel2005}. \Maf{The inverse of this time scale provides an important thermal cut-off in the propagation of waves in crystal lattices.} At room temperature, the Debye time is around twenty femtoseconds.
 Note that the term `Debye time' can also be used in a slightly different way~\cite{Bazant2004}.
 The two formulas could be reconciled by using the relationship between viscosity and action, as given in Eq.~\ref{Heta}.